 Hermes uses a defense-in-depth security model:

-- Command Approval System: Pattern-matching detects destructive commands (recursive deletes, permission changes, sudo usage) and triggers approval callbacks.
+- Command Approval System: Pattern matching detects destructive commands (recursive deletions, permission changes, sudo usage) and triggers approval callbacks.

-- Sandboxing Options: Six terminal backends determine where shell commands execute, from local machine to Docker containers with all capabilities dropped, no privilege escalation, and PID limits.
+- Sandboxing Options: Six terminal backends determine where shell commands execute, from the local machine to Docker containers with all capabilities removed, no privilege escalation, and PID limits.

 - Credential Protection: Both